joomla/Manual/docs/general-concepts/forms-fields/form-fields/number.md

 - **autofocus** (optional) should this field have focus when page first time loads?
 - **size** (optional) the maximum field width in characters.

-Implemented by: libraries/src/Form/NumberField.php
+Implemented by: libraries/src/Form/Field/NumberField.php

-## Example XML parameter definition which would create a number box with possibility to chose values between 0 and 10 and change current value by 1 each time user click up/down field button.
+## Example XML parameter definition
+This will create a number box allowing the user to choose values between 0 and 10 and change current value by 1 each time user click up/down field button.

 ```xml
 <field